Community and Belonging

 Spaces for learning, sharing and celebrating are important.
 Spaces that promote respect and encouragement.
 Spaces that are safe for personal and cultural expression.
 At OSU, these spaces are the cultural resource centers, where students with different racial and ethnic backgrounds, genders, sexual orientations, religions, socioeconomic circumstances and physical abilities come together to find support and community.
 Seven different centers across campus give students room for workshops, celebrations, social justice conversations, cooking demonstrations and more.
 They’re spaces for all students to come together, to be themselves and to learn about each other.

-The Hattie Redmond Women & Gender Center works to empower women and educate the campus community about women's issues, resources, and opportunities both locally and globally.
+The Hattie Redmond Women & Gender Center works to empower women and educate the university community about women's issues, resources, and opportunities both locally and globally.
+Welcome to all students, staff and community members.

-kaku-ixt mana ina haws (ina haws) represents the Indigenous people of the Americas and Pacific Islands.
-We strive to deconstruct colonial borders’ impact on Indigenous identities while also honoring the sovereignty of tribes.
-The Ina Haws provides a sense of home and community for Indigenous students that helps preserve their Indigenous identities while in college.
+kaku-ixt mana ina haws (ina haws) strives to provide a sense of home and community for Indigenous students that helps preserve their Indigenous identities while in college.
 We also provide educational opportunities to educate all about the regions' tribes.
+Welcome to all students, staff and community members.

 Our division provides opportunities for students to engage in service and reflect on issues of local and global concern.
 Through advocacy, activism, philanthropy and service, our students can make an impact in the ways that matter to them most — while also finding connection, enhancing community well-being and developing their leadership skills.